SEO for eCommerce website will help you to improve your e-commerce website performance through the search engine and among your customers as well.

 Some important factors to optimize your Images

-6.2.2 Use Alt tag for your Images: If your browser cannot render the image, it will display the alt tag instead.
-Also, bots don’t read images, they check for alt tags for the images, and the more relevant the image alt tag is with your content, more benefits you get with SEO.
+If your browser cannot render the image, it will display the alt tag instead.
+Also, bots can’t read images, they check for alt tags for the images, and the more relevant the image alt tag is with your content, more benefits you get with SEO.

 7. Say no to landing page redirects